DJ1TJOO/shapez.io-mods/src/dj1tjoo_advanced_energy/lib/readme.md

 The api has a npm package [@dj1tjoo/shapez-advanced-energy](https://www.npmjs.com/package/@dj1tjoo/shapez-advanced-energy).
 This package contains helper funtion you can use in your mod.

 The package exports the AdvancedEnergy class.
-To make use of the helper methods create a new instance of this class.
+On this class are static methods to help you

 The AdvancedEnergy class exposes the api Components
 | Component | Usage |